 This course builds and develops color, drawing, and composition skills through the use of paint and supplementary materials.
 Students learn color theory concepts by applying them in the context of the various painting assignments.
 In addition, they become proficient in a variety of painting techniques.
-They are introduced to skills such as stretching canvas, using limited palettes, toning gesso, and painting with a variety of media.
+They are introduced to skills such as using limited palettes, toning gesso, and painting with a variety of media.
 Not only do students paint from life, but they also experiment with historical, contemporary, and personal themes in art.
 Sketchbook assignments supplement in‐class activities.

 This course is an introduction to black and white photography.
 Students learn the fundamentals of camera operation, film developing, and printing.
 Regular assignments help students develop their own style and way of seeing.
 Critiques and class discussions aid the student in grasping the unique qualities of this medium.
 Students develop a portfolio of their work.
 The course culminates in a written examination.